aschuerch/Microbial-Genomics-2018/_episodes/07-getting-data.md

 - "Sequencing data is large"
 ---

-This episode describes how to get all necessary data and the processes to create a phylogenetic tree from raw reads by comparing these against a reference genome.
+This episode describes how to get all necessary data - the raw sequenced data of our isolates and a reference genome.

 ## Preparation